SAP’s New Cryptographic Library “CommonCryptoLib”

 The New CommonCryptoLib Does it All

 But there is even more good news: CommonCryptoLib not only merges the features from the SAP Cryptographic Library and Secure Login Library, but provides new features as well.
 You can optionally use so-called hardware security modules (HSM) to store and protect your private keys in hardware.
-Besides, CommonCryptoLib is currently undergoing FIPS 140-2 certification (for details see the related blog on SCN).
+Besides, CommonCryptoLib received FIPS 140-2 certification (for details see the related blog in SAP Community).

 Please be aware that using the CommonCryptoLib for single sign-on (Kerberos, X.509) or SPNEGO for ABAP as well as usage of hardware security modules requires a license for the SAP Single Sign-On product.
 For an overview of the supported features by each of the mentioned security libraries above, see the following table:

 The new CommonCryptoLib replaces the SAP Cryptographic Library.
 Basically, there are two deployment options for CommonCryptoLib:

 So, the deployment of the CommonCryptoLib is very easy for you, since it already comes with the kernel of SAP NetWeaver Application Server ABAP.
 For the according ABAP kernel patch levels, refer to SAP Note 1848999.

 Alternatively, you can download the current version of CommonCryptoLib from the SAP Support Portal (see https://launchpad.support.sap.com/#/softwarecenter -> Software Downloads -> By Category -> SAP Cryptographic Software -> SAPCRYPTOLIB -> COMMONCRYPTOLIB 8) and deploy the library.